 - Pope John Paul II visited St Michael’s Cathedral Basilica in 1984.

 - St Michael’s is the oldest Catholic church in Toronto.

 - Nearby institutions include St Michael’s: school, choir school and hospital.

-- Ireland Park, a memorial dedicated the Irish famine migrants is located on Toronto’s waterfront.
+- Ireland Park, a memorial dedicated to the Irish famine migrants, is located on Toronto’s waterfront.

 St Michael’s Cathedral Basilica Photos

 - City of Toronto Heritage Register: 65 Bond St

 - City of Toronto Heritage Register: 200 Church St